Daniel-Fonseca-da-Silva/Freight-Delay-Notification/README.md

     "delay": 15,
     "distance": 10.5
   },
-  "notificationMessage": "Friendly notification message about the delay" }
+  "notificationMessage": "Friendly notification message about the delay (only included if delay exceeds threshold)" }
 ```